pengzhao-life/Install_TensorFlow_GPU_on_Ubuntu/README.md

 Follow the section 'Ubuntu 16.04 (CUDA 10)' on this website https://www.tensorflow.org/install/gpu

-I got error message that complained about Nvidia driver version.
-I reinstalled nvidia-driver-418, rather than 410.
-That helped.

 ## Test
 Open an terminal, type 'python3' to enter python.
 Then type 'import tensorflow' to import tensorflow module.
 It should have no error.
 I got error that complained 'protobuf' version incompatible.
 Run 'pip3 install protobuf' fixed the issue.